-In 2010, Jason Williams founded and launched the Aspire Movement, a mentoring ministry geared toward developing & deploying the next generation of urban leaders through mutually transforming relationships.
+In 2010, Jason Williams founded and launched the Aspire Movement, a mentoring ministry geared toward developing and deploying the next generation of leaders through mutually transforming relationships.
 But why?

-In 1996 Jason was arrested, charged with 3 felonies.
+In 1996, Jason was arrested and charged with 3 felonies.
 He lost his division 1 basketball scholarship at George Mason University.
 He described his worldview as "ghetto nihilism" which is a prevailing philosophy in urban America.
 Life is short, nothing matters, so live for the moment.
 After more arrests and a year at Brevard Community College in Cocoa, Florida, Williams moved to Birmingham, Alabama, a decision that would forever change his life.

-In short, Aspire grew out of a movement of Christians who desire to see God glorified and lives impacted by the gospel of Jesus Christ.
-Believing transformation best occurs in the context of relationship, Aspire values people over programs.
-Aspire intentionally engages in mutually-transforming relationships with urban youth, working with them to bring hope and healing to the community while addressing our own needs for the restorative power of Jesus.
-They seek to place godly advocates in the lives of elementary school students who are committed to walking alongside the children in an intentional way.
+Aspire grew out of a movement of Christians who desire to see God glorified and lives impacted by the gospel of Jesus Christ.
+Believing that transformation best occurs in the context of relationship, we at Aspire value people over programs.
+We intentionally engage in mutually-transforming relationships with youth, working with them to bring hope and healing to the community while addressing our own needs for the restorative power of Jesus.
+We place godly advocates in the lives of elementary school students who are committed to walking alongside the children in an intentional way.

 The Aspire Movement's hope is to train a new generation of leaders from the community to be the gospel change agents of tomorrow.
 Our vision is to see mentors placed in the lives of students all over Birmingham and beyond.
 Ultimately, we at Aspire believe that communities will be restored by indigenous leaders that are intentionally developed and deployed through gospel-centered, mutually-transformative relationships.